-As the new research showed, a switch from gas-reliant vehicles to EVs would see 89,300 fewer premature deaths by the year 2050.
+As the research showed, a switch from gas-reliant vehicles to EVs would see 89,300 fewer premature deaths by the year 2050.
 This change would only be part of the solution, though.

 In order to see the fullest health benefits possible, we’d also need to move further toward energy sources that don’t rely on combustion — like coal and gas do.
 Examples of non-combustion energy sources include solar panels that capture the sun’s rays and wind turbines that turn the energy of the wind into power.